anuragrajpoott/anuragrajpoott/README.md

 # 👋 Hi, I'm **Anurag Dangi**

-Full-Stack Software Developer with strong expertise in the **MERN stack, TypeScript, and Next.js**, experienced in building **scalable, secure, and high-performance web applications**.
+Full-Stack Software Developer with strong expertise in the **MERN stack**, experienced in building **scalable, secure, and high-performance web applications**.
 Proven ability to optimize APIs and frontend performance, design clean REST architectures, and deploy cloud-ready systems.
-Strong foundation in **DSA, SQL & NoSQL databases**, and **Agile development**.
+Strong foundation in **DSA, databases**, and **development**.

 ---